patrick-kidger/diffrax/docs/usage/how-to-choose-a-solver.md

 !!! info

     ODE problems are informally divided into "stiff" and "non-stiff" problems.
-Non-stiff problems are quite common, and generally solved using straightforawrd techniques like explicit Runge--Kutta methods.
-"Stiff" problems are simply (and informally) defined as those problems for which explicit Runge--Kutta methods don't work.
+"Stiffness" generally refers to how difficult an equation is to solve numerically.
+Non-stiff problems are quite common, and usually solved using straightforawrd techniques like explicit Runge--Kutta methods.
+Stiff problems usually require more computationally expensive techniques, like implicit Runge--Kutta methods.

 ### Non-stiff problems